 Intelligent cooking is programmed into this thing.
-The fuzzy logic ensures that any kind of rice that goes in comes out just the way it should.
-Whether it’s standard issue brown, white, sweet rice, sushi rice, or specialty rice, they’ll all be cooked optimally.
+The fuzzy logic ensures that any rice that goes in comes out just the way it should.
+So whether it’s standard-issue brown, white, sweet rice, sushi rice, or specialty rice, they’ll all be cooked optimally.
 There are 7 distinct rice settings pre-programmed.

-If you’re a fan of porridge, this is an area where the Toshiba excels.
+If you’re a fan of porridge, this is an area where Toshiba excels.

-Timing can be delayed and you can then make certain your rice is ready when you get home from work rather than needing to wait for an hour or so.
-A Keep Warm feature is extremely useful when you mistime things slightly, or if you have another dish that’s taking a little longer than expected.
+Timing can be delayed, and you can then make certain your rice is ready when you get home from work rather than needing to wait for an hour or so.
+A Keep Warm feature is handy when you mistime things slightly or have another dish taking a little longer than expected.
 Whatever the reason, you can always keep your rice ready to roll.

 An oversized steam vent is in place so that no food or liquid overspills as you’re cooking.
 This is removable for ease of clean-up.